How to Get Married in Switzerland as a Foreigner

 Civil Marriages

-In Switzerland, the marriage application is publicly posted, typically at the local registry office, for a period of 10 days.
+In Switzerland, the marriage application is publicly posted, typically at the local registry office, for 10 days.
 This is a traditional formality to allow anyone with a legal objection to the marriage to come forward.

 The ceremony is usually straightforward and brief, conducted at the registry office by a civil registrar.
-The ceremony is conducted in the local language, so if neither party is fluent, an interpreter may be required.
+The ceremony is conducted in either German, French, Italian or Romansh, so if neither of you is fluent, you will need an interpreter..

 Religious Weddings in Switzerland